Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Let's look a little deeper into that System Service Number (SSN); which was fingerprinted as 55h in the `mov eax, 55h` instruction.

-As mentioned before, the Sysytem Service Descriptor Table (SSDT) manages an array of addresses to kernel routines.
+As mentioned before, the System Service Descriptor Table (SSDT) manages an array of addresses to kernel routines.
 These routines are index pointers to the NT system API calls; such as NT!NtCreateFile.

 Let's see if we can verify that the NTDLL!CreateFile System Service Number (SSN) is actually correct!